-- Completely review at least four Daycations in the app, including looking through and reading all content in the About, Waypoints, Gallery and Stream tabs of each Daycation.
+- Review at least four Daycations in the app, including looking through and reading all content in the About, Waypoints, Gallery and Stream tabs of each Daycation.

-If you can help, please email Communications Manager Tara Wilkinson at firstname.lastname@example.org, so that we'll know how much participation to expect.
+If you're game, please email Communications Manager Tara Wilkinson at firstname.lastname@example.org.

 Send us your Daycation

 What's your favorite excursion in urban nature?
-Send it in, and help us turn the Daycation mobile app and website into a resource representing the passions, interests and expertise of real people throughout The Intertwine.
-Learn what a Daycation is and how to submit one here.
-Anyone can submit a Daycation!
+Send it in, and help us turn the Daycation mobile app and website into a resource representing the passions, interests and expertise of people throughout The Intertwine.
+Get started now with the DAYCATION CREATION STATION.

 What is a Daycation?